 This roasted asparagus with lemon zest is the perfect side dish!
 It's the easiest way to cook asparagus in the oven.
 It roasts up so easily and is healthy and bright from the lemon.

 This time of year is amazing for fresh produce like asparagus.
 And when it's in season, that usually means it's inexpensive too!
 A win-win.
 I picked up a bunch of thin asparagus at the grocery store and roasted it in the oven alongside some fish the other night for dinner.
 It was SO good.
 Added a bunch of lemon zest right on the top, and served it with a couple of lemon halves.
 A side of roasted asparagus that is tasty and incredibly easy.

-I always know a recipe is a winner when Josh says, "I wouldn't change a thing.
-It's perfect."
-So this one is a winner.
-I hope you guys enjoy this roasted asparagus as much as we did!
 The lemon zest really adds something special.
 It will definitely be something we'll make again and again while asparagus is still in season.